a2life/gameOfLife/readme.md

 ### npm install to initialize.

-Idea coming from headfast javascript book that used vanilla javascript
+Idea coming from headfirst javascript programming book that used vanilla javascript